Skip to main content

 In stark contrast, ERβ continues to function as a tumor suppressor in this context.
 Its expression is often decreased or lost in high-grade prostate cancers.
 Loss of ERβ removes a critical brake on cell proliferation and survival.

-Re-introducing or reactivating ERβ signaling in cells has been shown in preclinical models to inhibit growth, induce apoptosis, and even increase sensitivity to chemotherapy.
+Re-introducing or reactivating ERβ signaling in prostate cancer cells has been shown in preclinical models to inhibit growth, induce apoptosis, and even increase sensitivity to chemotherapy.
 Therefore, the development of selective ERβ agonists ∞ compounds that specifically activate ERβ without stimulating ERα ∞ is an area of intense research.
 Such a compound could potentially restore the natural tumor-suppressive functions within the prostate epithelium.

 The molecular crosstalk between Estrogen Receptor Alpha and the Androgen Receptor provides a key mechanism for prostate cancer cells to evade androgen deprivation therapy.